apollographql/apollo-server/docs/source/features/caching.md

 ### Adding cache hints statically in your schema

 The easiest way to add cache hints is directly in your schema using the `@cacheControl` directive.
 Apollo Server automatically adds the definition of the `@cacheControl` directive to your schema when you create a new `ApolloServer` object with `typeDefs` and `resolvers`.

-You can apply `@cacheControl` to an individual field or to a type.
-Hints on a type apply to all fields that *return* objects of that type (not to the fields inside that type).
-Hints on fields override hints specified on the target type.  `@cacheControl` can specify `maxAge` (in seconds, like in an HTTP `Cache-Control` header) and `scope`, which can be `PUBLIC` (the default) or `PRIVATE`.
+Hints look like this:

 ```graphql
 type Post @cacheControl(maxAge: 240) {